BGsalade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u -takes a list of words as input and prints only the words tha appear exactly once grep -i "root" /etc/passwd -This script displays the lines containing the pattern "root" from /etc/passwd. grep -c -i "bin" etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd.
+sort | uniq -u -takes a list of words as input and prints only the words tha appear exactly once grep -i "root" /etc/passwd -This script displays the lines containing the pattern "root" from /etc/passwd. grep -c -i "bin" etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd. grep -i "root' -A 3 /etc/passwd -dislpays the lines conataining the pattern "root" and 3 lines after them in the file /etc/passwd